 - Canada Seminar

 - Funding: Canada Program Fellowships for Dissertation Research

 - Funding: Canada Program Undergraduate Thesis Research Grants

 - William Lyon Mackenzie King Chairs

 - WCFIA Executive Committee and Senior Advisers

 William Lyon Mackenzie King Visiting Professor of Canadian Studies, Canada Program.
-E.J.
-Pratt Professor of Canadian Literature, Department of English, University of Toronto.
+Professor, Department of Sociology, University of Montreal.

 William Lyon Mackenzie King Research Fellow, Canada Program.
-Assistant Professor of Public Affairs and History, State University of New York, Empire State College.
+Associate Professor, Department of English, University of Victoria.

-Acting Center Director (Spring 2014); Executive Committee; Steering Committee; Faculty Associate.
-Robert I. Goldman Professor of European Studies; Professor of Sociology, Department of Sociology; Professor of African and African American Studies, Department of African and African American Studies, Harvard University.
+Acting Center Director (2014–2015); Executive Committee; Steering Committee; Faculty Associate.
+Stanfield Professor of International Peace, Department of Government, Harvard University.